 Brad holds a commerce degree from the University of Alberta and a law degree from the University of British Columbia.
 He has lived in Kelowna for more than 20 years and is extremely active in the community.
-He is currently a director of the Urban Development Institute Kelowna, a director of the Central Okanagan Economic Development Commission, a Past President of the Kelowna Jaycees and a Senator of JCI International, and a Past President of the Kelowna Chamber of Commerce as well as a soccer coach with the Kelowna Youth Soccer Association.
+He is currently a director of the Urban Development Institute, Okanagan Chapter, a Past President of the Kelowna Jaycees, a Senator of JCI International, and a Past President of the Kelowna Chamber of Commerce.

 Away from the office, Brad continues his quest to find and become accomplished at some sporting activity.
-He bikes, skis downhill and cross country, golfs, and plays hockey and squash.
+He bikes, skis downhill and cross country and golfs.
 Based on feedback from numerous clients, it might appear that Granfondos are his forte – but perhaps they don’t know that he was a World Masters Cross-Country Ski competitor in 2011!